MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/report-issues.md

 ## Diagnostic report information

-The diagnostic report doesn't contain any of your personal information and contains the following information that's specific to Omnichannel for Customer Service.
+The diagnostic report doesn't contain any of your personal information and contains the following information that's specific to the Contact Center workspace and the Customer Service workspace.

 | Name | Display name in the report |
 |---------------------|-----------------------------|-----------------------------|